-A ‘triple scented’ candle most likely is a ‘fully scented’ candle.
-Not to suggest that some companies use less than the maximum 6% fragrance for soy candles, but the consumer expectation is that a luxury scented candle has the strongest scent throw possible.
-So for ‘triple scented’ to be a legitimate thing, the company is suggesting that their competitors or other candles not marked ‘triple scented’ in their own range, use only 2% fragrance, (6% ÷ 3 = 2%) which is most likely untrue.
+A ‘triple scented’ soy candle is most likely is a ‘fully scented’ candle, ie. wax at full saturation.
+This is not to suggest that some candle makers use less than the maximum 8% fragrance for soy candles, but the consumer expectation is that a luxury scented soy candle has the strongest scent throw possible, so it is most likely.

-Maison Blanche candles are ‘fully scented’ 100% soy wax, which offers a perfect burning candle with a great scent throw.
+But you can always trust Maison Blanche's candles to be "fully scented" soy wax; a perfect burning candle with a great scent throw.
+Shop now >

 Yes!!By: Frith on 11 June 2021As a candle maker this drives me crazy when I see people claiming their candles are 'triple scented' As mentioned, for a candle to be truly triple scented it means it has either been loaded to the point where the wax becomes unstable or they have added chemicals to the soy wax to hold the extra scent.